ron-reaser/reaser.org/content/author/reaser/_index.md

   "Curriculum Development",
   "Educational Software",
   "Student Mentorship",
-  "Research-Based Practices",
+  "Evidence-Based Practices",
-  "Theory and Applications"
+  "Theory &amp; Application"
 ]

 # Organizational groups that you belong to (for People widget)